-Toxicity.
-Inhalation or ingestion of toluene can cause headaches, confusion, weakness, and memory loss.
+Toxicity: Inhalation or ingestion of toluene can cause headaches, confusion, weakness, and memory loss.
 Toluene may also affect the way the kidneys and liver function.
 Reaction of ozone in the lower atmosphere.
 Ozone can affect the respiratory system, especially in sensitive individuals such as asthma or allergy sufferers.

-Some studies have shown that unborn animals were harmed when their mothers inhaled high levels of toluene, although the same effects were not seen when the mothers were fed large quantities of toluene.
+Some studies have shown that unborn animals were harmed when high levels of toluene were inhaled by their mothers, although the same effects were not seen when the mothers were fed large quantities of toluene.
 Note that these results may reflect similar conditions in humans.

-Carcinogenicity currently no evidence Environmental Fate.
-The majority of releases of toluene to land and water will evaporate.
-Microorganisms may also degrade toluene.
+Environmental Fate: The majority of releases of toluene to land and water will evaporate.
+Toluene may also be degraded by microorganisms.
 Once volatized, toluene in the lower atmosphere will react with other atmospheric components contributing to the formation of ground-level ozone and other air pollutants.

-Physical Properties.
-Toluene is a volatile organic chemical
+Physical Properties: Toluene is a volatile organic chemical